 Szilard knew from Fermi’s work that hydrogen would slow neutrons down, so he thought to use normal water but it didn’t work too well.
 He came to realize that the normal “light” hydrogen in the water was absorbing more of the neutrons.
 So he tried graphite and it worked much better.
 The carbon in the graphite had very little propensity to absorb neutrons, and more of them could promote the chain reaction.
 Szilard was becoming more and more concerned about the potential of a chain reaction in uranium to be used as a weapon.
 He also knew that some of the richest supplies of uranium in Europe were in Czechoslovakia, and were now under the control of Hitler.
 But he also knew that the Belgians had been recovering uranium from their colony in the Congo, and so he drafted a letter to President Roosevelt, alerting him that uranium could be used to make power and to make bombs.
 Szilard was savvy enough to know that no one at that level of power would care what he thought, so he wrote the letter as if it came from his famous friend Albert Einstein and asked Einstein to deliver it to the US president.
 The letter marked the beginning of an effort to develop the process of nuclear fission into a weapon.

 What if it hadn’t been 1939?
 What if the world hadn’t been at war?
 Would Szilard have labored so hard to demonstrate the chain reaction?
 Would he have been searching for a material that made it possible?
 Very likely he would not have been doing these things.
 Very likely he would not have pursued this work with such vigor.
-But such is the unfortunate nature of the discovery of things that we humans on this world happened to discover nuclear fission in uranium at the worst of all possible times, a time when we so feared that it might be perverted into a weapon that we immediately set out to pervert it into a weapon.
-We became precisely what we feared.
+Unfortunately, we humans happened to discover nuclear fission in uranium at the worst of all possible times, a time when we so feared that it might be perverted into a weapon that we immediately set out to pervert it into a weapon.
+And we became precisely what we feared.

 Plutonium changed the objectives of nations for the simple reason that it was a different element than uranium, and thus, could be separated from uranium by chemical means.
 By contrast, the two isotopes of uranium were utterly and completely chemically identical.
 There was no way to separate them chemically.
-Any effort to enrich them would be very difficult and have to exploit mass differences between them that could be very difficult.
+Any effort to separate them would have to exploit tiny mass differences that would be very difficult.
 But not plutonium.
-It was a different element entirely from uranium and had different properties and would permit itself it be separated chemically.
+It was a different element entirely from uranium and chemical differences permitted an effective separation.